 RWM, being the first integrated resort with world-class gaming in the Philippines, has set a benchmark in a very high and unique manner.
-It competes with both Philippine and foreign owned hotels and resorts.
+The group competes with both Philippine and foreign owned hotels and resorts.
 With respect to the gaming business, competition comes from casinos operated by government and other private companies.

 In particular, there are facilities already built or under construction by three developers other than the Company that have been granted provisional licenses by PAGCOR in Entertainment City, all of which are already open to the public.
-These three other licensees similarly partnered with international resorts and gaming companies - Henry Sy's SM-consortium has Melco Crown Entertainment Ltd. of billionaires James Packer and Lawrence Ho (Macau); Tiger Entertainment Resort of Kazuo Okada (Japanese) and Filipino businessman Antonio Cojuangco, Jr.; Enrique Razon's Bloomberry Resorts Corporation.
-In addition, Westside City Resorts World will be developed in Entertainment City by its co-Licensee, WCRWI.
+These three other licensees similarly partnered with international resorts and gaming companies - Henry Sy's SM-consortium has Melco Crown Entertainment Ltd. of billionaires James Packer and Lawrence Ho (Macau); Tiger Entertainment Resort of Kazuo Okada (Japanese) and Filipino businessman Antonio Cojuangco, Jr; and Enrique Razon's Bloomberry Resorts Corporation In addition, Westside City Resorts World will be developed in Entertainment City by the Company's co-licensee, WCRWI.